hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 ## Learning Objectives
 * Sync local and remote versions of a Git repository
-* Make changes to a git repository on GitHub (editing, adding and deleting files)
+* Make changes to a Git repository on GitHub (editing, adding and deleting files)
 * Sync local and remote versions of a Git repository
 * Access version history of a given file or repository